robertkovacs/Literate/Literate.md

 }
 ```

-### The Parse Function Setup
+### The parse function setup

-For the initial variables, it would be nice to move the value for `chapter.file` into a variable
+For the initial variables, it would be nice to move the value
-called `filename`.
-Additionally, I'm going to need an array of all the possible commands that
+for `chapter.file` into a variable called `filename`.
+Additionally, I'm going
-are recognized.
+to need an array of all the possible commands that are recognized.

 #### Initialize some variables
 ```d